mmiranda222/.statsuite/content/configurations/de-configuration.md

 ---

 ### Coded and uncoded attributes returned as footnotes
-Define the supported coded or uncoded attributes displayed as footnotes at the observation value level in the table and chart views.<br>
+Define the supported coded or uncoded attributes displayed as footnotes at the observation value level in the table and chart views.
-An asterisk icon is shown next to the observation value, and the attribute value is displayed in a mouse-over feature.<br>
+An asterisk icon is shown next to the observation value, and the attribute value is displayed in a mouse-over feature.
 You can define more than one type of attributes to be displayed as footnotes.<br>

 * in `dotstatsuite/data/<env>/configs/<tenant>/data-explorer/setting.json`